galacticcouncil/Basilisk-XCM/README.md

 ![license](https://img.shields.io/badge/License-Apache%202.0-blue?logo=apache&style=flat-square)

-## Use any of this as you like but at your own risk.
-This a  submission for bounty, not a production battle tested and audited software
+## Please use at your own risk.
+This a submission for bounty, not production/battle-tested and audited software.

 <br>